PracticalParticle/Sandblox/public/docs/terms-of-use.md

 ### 1. Acceptance of Terms

-By accessing or using OpenBlox ("the Platform"), you agree to comply with and be bound by these Terms of Use.
+By accessing or using SandBlox ("the Platform"), you agree to comply with and be bound by these Terms of Use.
 The Platform is an open-source blockchain integration solution provided "as is" without warranties of any kind.

 ### 2. Open Source License